JakobSachs/gotree/README.md

 # gotree
-A small exercise in Go
+A small exercise in Go.
+Prints contents of a directory recursively in the same manner as `tree` does.

 # Installation
 Clone the repo: